pachyderm/pachyderm/doc/docs/1.11.x/deploy-manage/deploy/on_premises.md

 1. `OS_ENDPOINT`: The access endpoint.
    For example, MinIO's endpoints are usually something like `minio-server:9000`.
    Don't begin it with the protocol; it's an endpoint, not an url.
-Also, check if your local instance of e.g. MinIO is using SSL/TLS and consider using `--disable-ssl` if not.
+Also, check if your object store (e.g. MinIO) is using SSL/TLS.
+   If not, disable it using `--disable-ssl`.
 1. `OS_BUCKET_NAME`: The bucket name you're dedicating to Pachyderm.
 Pachyderm will need exclusive access to this bucket.
 1. `OS_ACCESS_KEY_ID`: The access key id for the object store.
 This is like a user name for logging into the object store.
 1. `OS_SECRET_KEY`: The secret key for the object store.
 This is like the above user's password.